Hypfer/Valetudo/README.md

 mean inheriting all of their technical debt.
 It does however support everything you need to have a proper, modern, cloud-free robot vacuum.

+While being published under the Apache-2.0 license and clearly being FOSS, the governance and development model Valetudo operates under is to be understood as that of "Freeware with source available".
+It is evidently much more than that when it comes to the freedoms provided by true FOSS, but it is not the FOSS that only knows "community-driven" you might be used to from corporate co-option and come to expect when you read "FOSS".

 For more information, check out the [newcomer guide](https://valetudo.cloud/pages/general/newcomer-guide.html), the [getting started guide](https://valetudo.cloud/pages/general/getting-started.html) and also the docs in general at [https://valetudo.cloud](https://valetudo.cloud)